-Tom Stuart-Smith read Zoology at Cambridge before completing a postgraduate degree in Landscape Design at Manchester University.
-After working with Hal Moggridge and then with Elizabeth Banks he set up his own practice in 1998.
+Tom Stuart-Smith is a landscape architect whose work is characterised by strong contrasts between built form and naturalistic planting.
+Tom read Zoology at Cambridge before completing a postgraduate degree in Landscape Design at the University of Manchester.
+He worked for several years at Hal Moggridge and Elizabeth Banks Associates before setting up his own practice in London in 1998.

 Tom has since designed parks, gardens and landscapes throughout Europe, India, USA and Caribbean.
 Significant projects in the public domain have included the Queen's Jubilee garden at Windsor Castle to mark the Golden Jubilee of Her Majesty Queen Elizabeth, Trentham Gardens in Staffordshire, the Bicentenary Glasshouse Garden at Wisley for the Royal Horticultural Society (RHS) and on a smaller scale, the Keepers House Garden at the Royal Academy of Arts.
 International projects have included Le Jardin Secret in the heart of the Medina in Marrakech, a garden located on the waterways near Kottayam in Kerala, India, and a show garden for the international horticulture exhibition at IGA Berlin 2017.
 Current projects include a garden square at King’s Cross in London for Argent LLP and the Aga Khan Foundation, several projects at Chatsworth, a garden for the Scottish baronial estate of Aldourie Castle, a new public garden at the Hepworth Gallery Wakefield, and the masterplan for the RHS’s gardens at Bridgewater (near Salford) which is the largest new garden project in the UK.